Medicare

 - An “all in one” alternative to Original Medicare is Medicare Advantage (Part C).
 These “bundled” plans include Part A, Part B, and usually Part D.

-- If you join a Medicare Advantage Plan, you’ll still have Medicare and still pay your Part B premium.
-However, you’ll get your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage from the Medicare Advantage Plan, not Original Medicare.
+- If you join a Medicare Advantage Plan, you will still pay your Part B premium.
+However, you will get your Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) coverage from the Medicare Advantage Plan, not Original Medicare.

-Medicare Select supplements are typically low-cost versions of traditional Medigap/Medicare supplements, but they require subscribers to use in-network hospitals, clinics and/or doctors.
-By negotiating prices within the network, the Medicare Select plans are able to keep their costs down.
-For this reason, Medicare Select plans usually have lower premiums than comparable Medigap policies.
+Medicare Select Supplements are typically lower-cost versions of traditional Medicare Supplements, but they require members to use in-network facilities for Part A services.
+By negotiating prices within the network, Medicare Select Supplement carriers are able to keep their costs down.

 Health Maintenance Organization (HMO)

-HMO Plans are an excellent option for cost conscious Medicare beneficiaries willing to diligently follow plan guidelines.
-Generally, you must get your care and services from the providers in your plan's network.
-If you utilize non-network providers you may have to pay the full cost of services yourself with these exceptions:
+HMO Plans are an option for cost conscious Medicare beneficiaries willing to follow plan guidelines.
+Generally, you must get your care and services from the providers in your plan’s network.
+If you utilize non-network providers you may have to pay the full cost of services with these exceptions:

 - Emergency Care